tulasidamarla/algorithms-and-data-structures/sorting alogirthms/heapsort.md

 	}

+Note: It is very important to note the left subtree and right subtree are already satisfying the max heapify.

 Time complexity:
 ----------------
 For each level of heap, it requires to comparisions.(i.e with left and right). so to bring down an element from top node to deepest node, it requires 2*logn, because logn is the height of the tree. so, time complexity is approximately logn.